elmar8287/elmar8287.github.io/README.md

 * Added mobile menu using JS
 * Added validation into contact form with JS
 * Added saving data in local storage for contact form with JS
-* Added popup window for each card, using data dinamicaly, with JS
+* Added popup window for each card, using data dynamically, with JS

 ## Live version